HL7/fhir-us-ndh/input/pagecontent/exchange-ig.md

 - error notification bundle - in the event of of processing error on the NDH server
 - handshake notification bundle
 - heartbeat notification bundle

-##### NDH also support the query based subscription
-A distributed workflow directory could choose the tranditional query based subscription.
-Please follow the instruction in the [R4 query based subscription](http://hl7.org/fhir/r4/subscription.html)

 #### Restricted Content
 Our vision for NDH is that it will function as a public or semi-public utility, with a substantial amount of its information being made openly available.
 However, certain data included in NDH may be sensitive, and not accessible to all NDH stakeholders or the general public.
 For instance, an implementer may choose to restrict data related to military personnel, emergency responders/volunteers, or domestic violence shelters from being accessible to anyone who has access to NDH, or to users in a local environment who have obtained data from NDH.